StarlaneStudios/cirql/README.md

   <img src="https://img.shields.io/github/contributors/StarlaneStudios/cirql">
 </p>

 Cirql (pronounced Circle) is a simple and lightweight query builder for [SurrealDB](https://surrealdb.com/) with built in model mapping and validation powered by [Zod](https://github.com/colinhacks/zod).
+Unlike most query builders, Cirql takes a very open approach, providing you with complete control over your queries.

 ## Features
 - 🔗 Connect directly to SurrealDB without dependencies
 - 📦 Immutable query chaining for batching & transactions
 - ⚙️ Zod-powered schema validation of query results
 - 📝 Full TypeScript support with Zod schema inference
+- 💎 Write flexible queries using strings or via chained functions

 ## Notice
 Cirql is still in early developmental stages.
 While you can use it for production applications, it may still lack specific features and edge cases.
 Feel free to submit feature requests or pull requests to add additional functionality to Cirql.
 We do ask you to please read our [Contributor Guide](CONTRIBUTING.md).